-What exactly is tax-loss harvesting, and how do some investors use it to opportunistically reduce their tax bills?
+What is tax-loss harvesting exactly, and how do some investors use it to opportunistically reduce their tax bills?

 Call me an optimist, but I like to see the positive side in things.
 Most people are unhappy when their investments decrease in value, and I’m no exception.
 But I keep a silver lining in mind: My investment losses can potentially become tax benefits through a process called tax-loss harvesting.

-Under current U.S. tax law, it’s usually possible to offset your capital gains with capital losses you’ve incurred during that tax year, or carried over from a prior tax return.
+Under current U.S. federal tax law, it’s possible to offset your capital gains with capital losses you’ve incurred during that tax year, or carried over from a prior tax return.
 Capital gains are generally the profits you realize when you sell an investment for more than you paid for it, and capital losses are generally the losses you realize when you sell an investment for less than you paid for it.

 Since U.S. investors are taxed on net capital gains, offsetting capital gains with capital losses can lower your taxable income (provided you’re a U.S. taxpayer).
 Let’s say that I earn a profit of $30,000 by selling Fund A. Meanwhile, I notice that Fund B is down by $15,000.
 By selling Fund B, I can use those capital losses to partially offset my capital gains from Fund A—meaning I’d only owe taxes on $15,000 of profit instead of $30,000.

-Your losses don’t just offset your gains; they can also offset up to $3,000 of ordinary income each year.
+Your losses don’t just offset your gains; they can also offset up to $3,000 of ordinary income each taxable year.
 Let’s say I still realized a profit of $30,000 from Fund A. But in this scenario, Fund B lost $33,000.
-Assuming that I had no other capital gains for the year, I could use my loss to offset my entire gain from Security A, plus I could deduct $3,000 from my ordinary income, further reducing my income tax bill or increasing my refund.
+Assuming that I had no other capital gains or losses for the year, I could use my loss to offset my entire gain from Security A, plus I could deduct $3,000 from my ordinary income, further reducing my current income tax liability or increasing my tax refund.